sallymoc/static/README.md

 1. Fork the repository
 2. Create a feature branch with conventional commit format (e.g., `feat: add new exchange address`)
 3. Submit a Pull Request to the `dev` branch
-4. Changes will be tested in dev → staging → production environments
+4. Changes will be tested in dev → staging → production environments by the Fronted Apps Team

-For detailed structure guidelines, see [products/README.md](products/README.md).